As a Death Trope, all spoilers will be unmarked ahead. Beware.

 Exalted: The First Age Solars, who by that point had gone cuckoo for cocoa puffs, were killed during the Usurpation, and as their souls settled into the Underworld, they finally realized what sort of atrocities they'd committed.
 That is, save for 13 Solar ghosts who still raged at their betrayal... and who were all too happy to accept the deal the Neverborn offered them.
 Thus were the Deathlords born — immensely powerful ghosts with a stated goal of dragging all of Creation into the maw of Oblivion.

-A rare protagonistic example is Dr. Roivas, Alexandria Roivas' grandfather: The ending to his chapter implies slightly that he was fully aware of the monster present in the room being poised to kill him, but allowed it to happen anyways, presumably as part of his and other characters plans to stop Pious and his ancient's plans to be released.
+Edward Roivas, Alexandria Roivas' grandfather, is a rare protagonistic example: The ending to his chapter implies that he was fully aware of the monster present in the room being poised to kill him, but allowed it to happen anyways, presumably as part of his and other characters plans to stop Pious and his ancient's plans to be released.

 Kingdom Hearts has Xehanort, a guy whose plans involve him sacrificing himself so that his heart and body can be split into two separate entities, both of which will perform a separate task, at which time they will combine to revive him, granting him his final goal: the X-Blade, Kingdom Hearts, and a new Keyblade War.